-The self-service Management Interface of a SaaS offering is typically concerned, not with lifecycle, but with the administration and customization of application functionality for each user of the offering.
+The Self-service Management Interface of a SaaS offering is typically concerned, not with lifecycle, but with the administration and customization of application functionality for each user of the offering.
 Through this interface, for example, additional users can be added (along with their credentials and permissions), additional features can be ordered for each user (usually in packaged sets), and an accounting of each user's consumption of the offering is available.
-Interoperability of a SaaS Management Interface may need to wait for SaaS offerings to be similar enough in their feature sets before a standard can be pursued.
+Interoperability of a SaaS Management Interface may be best achieved by focusing initially on web service interfaces for common operations, such as those around identity management.